4chan: /mu/

-The music board, /mu/, is dedicated to the discussion of music artists, albums, genres, instruments.
+The music board, /mu/, is dedicated to the discussion of music artists, albums, genres, and instruments.
 Described as "4chan's best kept secret" and a "surprisingly artistic side of 4chan", /mu/ is used by users to share their music interests with similar minds and discover "great music they would never have found otherwise" with many moments of insightful candor that can affirm or challenge their own musical tastes.
 The board has gained notoriety for earnestly focusing upon and promoting challenging and otherwise obscure music.
 Some common genres discussed on /mu/ include shoegaze, experimental hip hop, witch house, IDM, midwest emo, vaporwave, and K-pop.
 There is a significant overlap between user bases of /mu/ and music site Rate Your Music.
 The board's culture has inspired many online music communities and meme pages on social media that emulate /mu/'s posting style.

 Publications such as Pitchfork and Entertainment Weekly noted the board played a significant role in popularizing various music artists, such as Death Grips, Neutral Milk Hotel, Car Seat Headrest, and Have a Nice Life.
 Prominent music critic Anthony Fantano began his career on /mu/ and developed a significant following there.
 Some artists, like Zeal & Ardor and Conrad Tao, admitted to posting their music anonymously on /mu/ to get honest feedback, as well as find inspiration from the board.
 In particular, Zeal & Ardor said their sound, which mixes black metal with spirituals, came from suggestions by two users.
 Andrew W.K. did a Q&A with the board's users in 2011, causing the servers to crash from the increased traffic.
 Death Grips seeded various clues on /mu/ in 2012 about their then-upcoming albums The Money Store and No Love Deep Web.
 A rendition of "Royals" by Lorde appeared on /mu/ in 2012 before its official release, although she denied ever writing on the board in 2014.
 Singer Lauren Mayberry shared on Twitter in 2015 a link to a thread on /mu/ about her band's song "Leave a Trace" to showcase what online misogyny looks like.
 An alleged unreleased Radiohead song, titled "Putting Ketchup in the Fridge" and "How Do You Sit Still", was initially reported as genuine by NME and Spin until CNN revealed it was a hoax promoted by the board's users.